 - a.
-The Crisis Intervention Counselor may not use subcontractors and/or consultants without prior written consent of the Executive Director and the ICJIA. - b.
-The Crisis Intervention Counselor may not assign or transfer her interest under this Contract, or her obligation to perform this Contract, without the prior written consent by the Executive Director and, if future services to be assigned are to be paid from funds provided by the ICJIA, CACI, or its designee.
+The Crisis Intervention Counseling entity may not use subcontractors and/or consultants without prior written consent of the Executive Director and the ICJIA. - b.
+The Crisis Intervention Counseling entity may not assign or transfer her interest under this Contract, or her obligation to perform this Contract, without the prior written consent by the Executive Director and, if future services to be assigned are to be paid from funds provided by the ICJIA, CACI, or its designee.